scrabbletank/farhome-rules/rulesdoc.md

 #### Movement
 All creatures move and sprint speeds are listed in tiles.
 Any time a creature takes the move or sprint actions they can move up to that many tiles.
 When moving you may move through allies, but not through hostile creatures.
 If your movement takes you out of a hostile creatures zone of control they may make an opportunity attack against you.

+#### Sight
+All creatures possess some method of sight.
+A creature is considered visible to another creature if there is a direct line of sight between them and the creature is not hiding.
+A creature can attempt to hide by making a Stealth check against another creatures perception.
+If no creature is actively looking for the creature attempting to hide they make a Stealth check against challenge dice determined by the GM.

+Unless otherwise stated all creatures possess light-based vision, being able to perceive as long as there is light.
+Creatures may also have one or more of the senses listed below.
+Creatures with these senses list an effective range, measured in tiles, that this sense can perceive.

+##### Darkvision
+A creature with darkvision can see in dim light and darkness as if it were bright light.

+##### Truesight
+A creature with truesight can see into the ethereal plane, see through illusions, invisibility, and sees the true forms of all creatures.

+##### Blind Sense
+Creatures with _Blind Sense_ have an unnatural ability to sense nearby creatures and add 2 superior dice to perception checks when attempting to spot hiding creatures.
+Creatures that have been spotted with _Blind Sense_ do not get any benefits from Invisibility, stealth, or hiding, and cannot be flanked by creatures inside the range of this sense. _Blind Sense_ is not effected by line of sight, perceiving creatures through cover or terrain.

+##### Tremor Sense
+Creatures with _Tremor Sense_ see the world around them through vibrations.
+Creatures that have been spotted with _Tremor Sense_ do not get any benefits from Invisibility, stealth, or hiding. _Tremor Sense_ is not effected by line of sight, perceiving creatures through cover or terrain, however it has no effect on flying creatures.

+##### Life Sense
+Creatures with _Life Sense_ can sense living creatures up to its range and add 2 superior dice to perception checks when attempting to perceive a living creature.
+Creatures that have been spotted with _Life Sense_ do not get any benefits from Invisibility, stealth, or hiding. _Life Sense_ is not effected by line of sight, perceiving creatures through cover or terrain.

 #### Mounts
 You may ride a willing creature as a mount as long as they are capable of carrying you.
 When mounted both creatures spend AP to take the move and sprint actions, and you may use these actions on either of the creatures turns.
 While mounted, moving through allied units counts as difficult terrain and while sprinting you cannot move through allies at all.